patcg-individual-drafts/private-aggregation-api/README.md

 within `reportResult()` and the interest group owner within `reportWin()`/`reportLoss()`.

-We initially plan to have two separate budgets: one for calls within shared storage worklets and one for FLEDGE worklets.
+We initially plan to have two separate budgets: one for calls within Shared Storage worklets and one for Protected Audience worklets.
 However, see [shared contribution budget](#shared-contribution-budget) below.

 ## Future Iterations